 Employment Outlook and Salary Information

-As of May 2015, the BLS listed the mean annual wage for professionals in legal services at $50,280.
-Federal legal assistants and paralegals earned an average of $66,840 during the same period.
-The highest-paid paralegals and legal assistants at that time worked with semiconductor and other electronic component manufactures averaging over $89,270 per year, according to the BLS.
+As of May 2018, the BLS listed the mean annual wage for professionals in legal services at $54,500.
+Federal legal assistants and paralegals earned an average of $70,540 during the same period.
+The highest-paid paralegals and legal assistants at that time worked with grantmaking and giving services averaging over $94,710 per year, according to the BLS.

 Individuals who have earned a bachelor's degree in any field could consider enrolling in a post-baccalaureate certificate program in legal studies.
 Depending on the university or college, these programs could be intended as continuing education for those working in this field as a way to update their training and provide more career opportunities.